GIST-NLP25/lab-1-taewookum/readme.md

 ## Result

-For scoring, please save the data obtained above under the name 'student ID_name_simple_seq.answer.csv' in the same directory as the current file (directory where the .md file is located).
+For scoring, please save the data obtained above under the name 'student ID_name_simple_seq.p#.answer.csv' in the same directory as the current file (directory where the .md file is located).